Food is Life celebration at Copia

 Get ideas and recipes for building a plant-forward kitchen at home with hands-on cooking classes in Copia’s Teaching Kitchen during the week.
 These include:

-Thomas McNaughton, CIA ’04, is the chef and owner of flour + water, central kitchen, and salumeria in San Francisco.
-Anthony Myint is co-founder of Zero Foodprint (James Beard Humanitarian of the Year) and the award-winning restaurateur/chef behind the Mission Street Food, Mission Chinese Food, The Perennial, as well as the 2019 winner of the Basque Culinary World Prize.
+Thomas McNaughton, CIA ’04, is the chef and owner of flour + water, Central Kitchen, and Salumeria in San Francisco.
+Anthony Myint is co-founder of Zero Foodprint (James Beard Humanitarian of the Year) and the award-winning restaurateur/chef behind Mission Street Food, Mission Chinese Food, The Perennial, as well as the 2019 winner of the Basque Culinary World Prize.

 Pre-registration required.
 The cost is $200.
 All proceeds from this event will go to Zero Foodprint which teams up with local farms and ranches to regenerate the land, restore the climate and grow better food.